Imperial Hotel, Auckland

 The former Imperial Hotel is located at the corner of Fort and Queen Street in Auckland, New Zealand.
 It was built in 1883 and is now a notable example of Victorian architecture.
-The building was registered as a category II heritage structure by the New Zealand Historic Places Trust (now Heritage New Zealand) in 1987.
+The building was registered as a Category 2 heritage building by the New Zealand Historic Places Trust (now Heritage New Zealand) in 1987.
 The building's current use is as a backpackers hostel, pub, and communal lounge.